-Raising Canine is dedicated to providing quality, science-based, online education and business services to dog trainers and animal training professionals, so they are able to dedicate their time to enhancing the owner-animal relationship.
+Raising Canine is dedicated to providing quality, science-based, online education and business services to dog trainers and animal training professionals, so those professionals are able to dedicate their time to enhancing the owner-animal relationship.

 HOW WE STRIVE TO MEET OUR MISSION GOALS